msaavedra1985/EC.DATA-API-V2/replit.md

 # EC.DATA API - Enterprise REST API

 ## Overview
-**EC.DATA** is a technology company specializing in enterprise data solutions and scalable backend infrastructure.
-This repository contains our flagship REST API, built with Node.js and Express using modern ESM syntax and a feature-based architecture.

-The EC.DATA API is designed to support multi-tenant e-commerce platforms with robust observability, security, and scalability.
-It integrates seamlessly with Next.js frontends via a BFF (Backend for Frontend) pattern, providing services for both public-facing customer interfaces and administrative dashboards.

-Our mission at EC.DATA is to deliver highly reliable, secure, and scalable backend solutions capable of handling complex business operations across multiple tenants, with the flexibility to expand into diverse market sectors and use cases.
+EC.DATA is a technology company specializing in enterprise data solutions and scalable backend infrastructure.
+This repository contains our flagship REST API, built with Node.js and Express, designed to support multi-tenant e-commerce platforms.
+The API provides robust observability, security, and scalability, integrating seamlessly with Next.js frontends via a BFF (Backend for Frontend) pattern.
+Our mission is to deliver highly reliable and secure backend solutions capable of handling complex business operations across multiple tenants and diverse market sectors.

 ## User Preferences